Skip to main content

 2. List the subjects you consistently miss in practice questions.

-3. Give Professional Education regular review time because it appears in both levels.
+3. Give Professional Education regular review time because it appears in all three tracks.

-4. For Secondary, schedule major-specialization drills every week.
+4. If your track includes a specialization, schedule field-specific drills every week.

 5. Use timed mixed quizzes after concept review so you can practice switching topics.